 This post shows how easy it is to make a custom embedded Linux system for Raspberry Pi using Buildroot.
 I used an Ubuntu 13.04 VM for Parallels Desktop 9 to perform the build.

-The Ubuntu VM required only two dependencies and I could go ahead with the build.
+The Ubuntu VM required only a few dependencies and I could go ahead with the build.
 These I installed by executing

 sudo apt-get install ncurses-dev git g++